Skip to main content

 Lactobacillus helveticus L10 and Reduced Gastrointestinal Symptoms

-• Studied populations: athletes and recreationally active adults
+• Studied populations: athletes and physically active adults

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-None of the included studies reported statistically significant findings — effect may be smaller than the predominant direction suggests.
-Most studies were in athletic or physically active populations, so results may not generalize to general or sedentary populations.
+None of the studies reported statistically significant findings, and one RCT found no benefit.
+Studies primarily involved athletic populations, so generalizability to other groups is uncertain.

 3 of 3 papers